kbariotis/kostasbariotis.com/blog/node-js-dependency-injection/index.md

 tags: Node.js
 ---

-This article is about how to achieve [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) in Node.js using `awilix`, a Dependency Injection Container I have been personally using for quite some time now.
+This article is about how to achieve [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) in Node.js using [awilix](https://github.com/jeffijoe/awilix), a Dependency Injection Container I have been personally using for quite some time now.
 I will use unit testing as a use case where dependency injection can be helpful, but needless to say, its purpose is far more greater than just that.

 I've seen different patterns over the years and this is a summary of what led me to use dependency injection.
 Node.js, and JavaScript, being a dynamic language, can forgive different techniques.
 My goal is to achieve a standard technique to use across all of my projects and teams I am working on.